High Notes

 Later, Ron had the opportunity to know Moe as well, and had the pleasure of having Moe in the audience when he performed at a master class at the University of Toronto.

-Ron moved to Japan in the 1990s, and said studying traditional music there changed the way he played.
+Ron moved to Japan in the 1990s, and said studying music there changed the way he played on both continents.

 “In Japan I was studying court music, where there’s no vibrato at all.
 It was a hard thing to get used to because we’re inclined to vibrate every note, so this was learning another way to create expression,” says Ron.

-Ron has worked with artists throughout Asia, including performing at the World Expo in Nagoya, Heian Shrine in Kyoto and writing hit songs for prominent Hong Kong pop singers.
+Ron worked with artists throughout Asia, including performing at the World Expo in Nagoya, and writing songs for prominent Hong Kong artists.

-Ron is also proud of his involvement with High Notes Avante and has been connected with the registered charity for several years now.
+Ron is also proud of his involvement with High Notes, and has been connected with the organization for several years now.

 He’s seen firsthand the impact that COVID-19 lockdowns had not only on eliminating live performances, but on our overall sense of anxiety.